pimatic/pimatic-shell-execute/README.md

        "plugin": "shell-execute"
     }

 Commands are executed parallel by default.
-With the optional boolean attribute `sequential`set to `true`shell commands are executed sequentially.
+With the optional boolean attribute `sequential`set to `true` all shell commands are executed sequentially.
+This option should be used mindfully it can dramatically slow down the execution of command and yield other side effects like execution timeouts.

     {
        "plugin": "shell-execute",